Winfrey details her decision to withdraw from Simmons film

 Winfrey told the AP that Dick and Ziering knew well of her intentions.
 She said she had raised concerns last month about the film needing more work.
 According to Winfrey, she told Dick and Ziering that “new information” had made her see gaps she “thought needed to be filled” and that it was better to “take a rest.”

 “They said they would go on with or without me,” Winfrey told the AP.
-She said the bottom line for her was that “The film isn’t ready.”a
+She said the bottom line for her was that “The film isn’t ready.”